tmc323/Chord-Annotations/README.txt

    git clone git://github.com/tmc323/Chord-Annotations.git

-All chord transcriptions are manually annotated by NYU undergraduate music students, and each song has been double checked by two different annotators.
+All chord transcriptions are manually annotated by NYU undergraduate music students, and each transcription has been double checked by two different annotators.

 Our dataset provides the chord transcriptions for all 100 songs of RWC Popular Music database ( http://staff.aist.go.jp/m.goto/RWC-MDB/rwc-mdb-p.html ).
 In addition, up to now, we provide 195 songs out of 8752 songs from the uspop2002 Pop Music data set ( http://labrosa.ee.columbia.edu/projects/musicsim/uspop2002.html ).